 Growing pains are leg pains and soreness that happen to children at night.
 Growing pains usually start when kids are 3–12 years old.

-Most kids with growing pains have pain in their thighs, calves, shins, or behind the knees.
-The pain usually is in both legs and does not involve the joints.
-Occasionally, kids may have pain in the arms along with leg pain, but they do not have pain only in the arms.
-Growing pains often strike in late afternoon or early evening before bed but pain can sometimes wake a sleeping child.
+Most kids with growing pains have pain in their thighs, calves, shins, or behind the knees, but not in the joints.
+The pain usually is in both legs, but sometimes it can be in one leg during an episode and then the other leg during the next.
+Occasionally, kids may have pain in the arms along with leg pain, but they don't have pain only in the arms.

-Most kids are pain-free and active as usual during the day.
 Growing pains may last for months or years, but they don't happen every day.
 There might be days, weeks, or months between pain episodes.

 Doctors don’t know what causes growing pains.
 Pain is not worse during growth spurts and the pain is not around the growth areas of bones.
 So "growing" pains might just be aches from the jumping, climbing, and running that kids do during the day.
 Often, a child’s growing pains happen after a very active day.